 Grammarly is an advanced, full-featured grammar and spell checker that integrates with almost anything you write online.

-You can do this as you’re typing, or wait until you’ve finished writing.
-If you prefer the latter method, you can locate the Grammarly icon on the bottom right corner of the text editor in WordPress and click on it to view all suggested corrections to the entire article.
+You can do this as you’re typing or wait until you’ve finished writing.
+If you prefer the latter method, you can locate the Grammarly icon on the bottom right corner of the text editor in WordPress and click on it to view all suggested corrections for the entire article.

-In the example below, I opted to check a finished piece.
+In the example below, I’ve opted to check a finished piece.
 As you can see, Grammarly does more than correct misspellings.
-With a premium account, you also get a contextual spell checker, which means it catches commonly confused words like their vs. they’re or which vs. witch, which is not detected by Microsoft Word’s spell checker.
-It also checks for wordiness, incorrect use of modifiers, passive voice and other grammatical mistakes.
+You also get a contextual spell checker.
+This means it catches commonly confused words like their vs. they’re or which vs. witch.
+These context mistakes are not detected by traditional spell checkers.

-Another feature is Vocabulary enhancement, which suggests synonyms for words that appear many times throughout the article.
-Note that this feature are only suggestions, and you still get to decide whether or not to accept them.
+Another cool feature is Vocabulary Enhancement, which suggests synonyms for words that appear many times throughout the article.

-For the premium version of the app, you can also install the Grammarly plugin for Microsoft Office, so you can use it in Word and Outlook.
+With the premium version of the app, you can also install the Grammarly plugin for Microsoft Office so you can use it in Word and Outlook.
 To do this, go to your Grammarly dashboard and click on “Download Add-in” on the left pane.

-If you’re an editor reviewing a writer’s article, there is a Plagiarism checker that’s accessed from the left tab of the review window.
+If you’re an editor reviewing a writer’s article, there is also a plagiarism checker that can be accessed from the left tab of the review window.

 As mentioned earlier, Grammarly also works for email and social networks like Facebook and Twitter.
 If you use Google Chrome, you can install the Chrome extension to use Grammarly on any text editor in your browser.

 Is Grammarly 100% Accurate?

 In the example below, a correction is suggested for the phrase “on this” which has a clear reference point in the context of the sentence.
-Since this particular wording is needed for my sentence to be complete, and I’ve already established that I was referring to a pop-up box from the previous sentence, I was confident to ignore the suggestion.
+Since this particular wording is needed for my sentence to be complete, and I can establish that I’m referring to a pop-up box from the previous sentence, I can confidently ignore the suggestion.

-For a quick video of Grammarly in action, check out below video by Harsh Agrawal:
+For a quick video of Grammarly in action, check out the below video by Harsh: